 The way that you travel to work or to university will really depend on where you live in relation to your destination; however, there is usually always an alternative.
 If you currently get the bus for 20 minutes, you could certainly switch that into a steady bikeride.
 If you drive for 30 minutes and your workplace is not too far away from a train station, you could take the train and probably be there quicker whilst saving yourself some money along the way.
 The key to saving money when commuting is by not being lazy – Save money; save the environment; be healthier.

-Switching your gas and electricity tariffs has never been easier.
-Using a comparison tool such as Money Supermarket or Selectra, you can easily see the cheaper tariffs available to you in an easy to understand manner.
+You could also switch your gas and electricity tariffs.
+Using a comparison tool such as Money Supermarket or Selectra can let you easily see the cheaper tariffs available to you in an easy to understand manner.
 Make sure you enter your postcode details first, as prices will differ depending on where you live in the country.
 In order to be accurate, you need to see prices that are relevant to where your property is located, meaning, for example, that British Gas prices may be cheaper in Northern Scotland than in Merseyside.

 Switching your energy tariff has proved to be a huge money saver and is becoming an increasingly commonplace practice.
-If you have never switched before, you could be saving yourself up to £500 per year, which is a huge saving for absolutely no change in your lifestyle.
+If you have never switched before, you could be saving yourself up to 500 per year, which is a huge saving for absolutely no change in your lifestyle.
+The same could be applied to the water bills.
+You may want to find out more about switching your water supplier as it is considered a good way to reduce your water bills, which could help you save big time in the long run.

 - Switch to LED lightbulbs